 Of course not all mouse infestations are exactly the same.
 Nevertheless, there are a number of common signs and indicators you can look for to help determine if you have a mouse problem in your home.

-You can take some practical steps now to deter mice in the first place and prevent an infestation.
+You can take some practical steps now to deter mice in the first place and prevent a mouse infestation.

 For an existing problem right now, you can rely on Ehrlich to get rid of mice safely and effectively.

-Take advantage of Ehrlich’s Year Round Protection Plan (YRPP) to help guard your home against unwanted mice and many other common household invaders.
+Take advantage of Ehrlich’s PestFree365+ plan to help guard your home against unwanted mice and many other common household invaders.